Film Festival Submission Fee Calculator

 Films0

 Submit each film after the blue READY cue appears, but before the fee climbs.
 Click or tap anywhere on the game canvas to lock in the current deadline tier.
-Early saves the most, regular saves some, late saves the least, and submitting before the film is ready breaks your streak.
+Early-bird submissions save the most, regular submissions save some, and late submissions save the least.
+Submitting before the film is ready breaks your streak.

-• Click or tap the game area to submit the current film.
+• Click or tap the game area to submit the current film once it is ready.

-• Early-bird hits score biggest savings; late hits still count but pay less.
+• Early-bird hits save the most; late hits still count but preserve less budget.

-• Occasional waiver cards give a big bonus if you catch them before the deadline.
+• Occasional waiver cards can eliminate the fee if you catch them on time.

 Best score: 0